DDI-TU-Dresden/thonny-wiki/Plugins.md

 ## How to package and distribute your plug-in?

 In short: same way as you would package and distribute any Python module or package.
-Just make sure your distribution name starts with `thonny-` and you have specified supported Thonny version range under dependencies (even if you manage to create a plug-in which works both with Thonny 2.1 and 2.2+).
+Just make sure your distribution name starts with `thonny-` and you have specified supported Thonny version range under dependencies.

-TODO: add an example
+Here is an example: https://github.com/thonny/thonny-pi